Helpful Hints for ISEP Applications

 4. Disciplinary Clearance

-*Please bring this form to Dan Gockley in Hardway Hall 248.
-His office will verify your clean disciplinary record on campus, sign the form, and return it to you.
+*Please bring this form to Timothy Rice's office at 603 Bryant Place.
+The assistants in his office will verify your clean disciplinary record on campus, sign the form, and return it to you.

 *You may order a copy of your transcript at the student services/registrar area on the ground floor of Hardway Hall.
 It only takes a few days to process this request.